BehaviorTree/BehaviorTree.CPP/docs/MigrationGuide.md

 In practice, this means that:

-- Custom Actions (or, in general, custom TreeNodes) must be reusable building blocks.
+- Custom Actions (or, in general, custom TreeNodes) must be __reusable__ building blocks.
 Implement them once, reuse them many times.

-- To build a Behavior Tree out of TreeNodes, the Behavior Designer must not need to read nor modify the source code of the a given TreeNode.
+- To build a Behavior Tree out of TreeNodes, the Behavior Designer __must not need to read nor modify the source code__ of the a given TreeNode.

-There is a __major design flaw__ that undermines this goal in version  `2.x`: the way the BlackBoard was used to implement DataFlow between nodes.
+There was a major design flaw that undermined these goals in version  `2.x`: the way the BlackBoard was used to implement DataFlow between nodes.

 As described in [issue #18](https://github.com/BehaviorTree/BehaviorTree.CPP/issues/18)